Yatish0833/Collecting-storing-and-retrieving-data/chapter 1 n 2.md

 > word
 [1] "Hello"
 ```
-Later method is more frequently used by R users because with "=" operator one cannot assign a range to a variable whereas it can be done with "<-" operator.
+Later method is more frequently used by R users.
+Object names are case sensitive and cannot contain spaces or special characters.
+An object identifier must start with a letter, but may contain any letter or digit thereafter.